 Facts About Vitamin E

 Vitamin E is a powerful, fat-soluble antioxidant that helps protect cell membranes against damage caused by free radicals and prevents the oxidation of LDL cholesterol.
-The term vitamin E encompasses a group of eight compounds, called tocopherols and tocotrienols, that comprise the vitamin complex as it is found in nature.
+The term vitamin E encompasses a group of eight compounds, called tocopherols and tocotrienols, with various subsets of each, that comprise the vitamin complex as it is found in nature.
+Each of these different compounds have distinct chemistries and biological effects.

 Vitamin E is necessary for structural and functional maintenance of skeletal, cardiac, and smooth muscle.
 It also assists in the formation of red blood cells and helps to maintain stores of vitamins A and K, iron, and selenium.
 It may have a positive effect on immune health, protect against the oxidative damage that can lead to heart disease, have preventive effects against cancer, help relieve symptoms of Alzheimer’s disease, and may help prevent some diabetes-related damage, particularly to the eyes.

-Dr. Weil recommends supplementing with vitamin E that provides a minimum daily dose of 80 mg of the whole complex, including mixed tocopherols and mixed tocotrienols.
+Dr. Weil recommends supplementing with vitamin E that provides a minimum daily dose of 80 mg of the whole complex, including the four mixed tocopherols as well as the four mixed tocotrienols.
 It should provide at least 10 mg of tocotrienols.
-If you can’t find that, look for a product with mixed natural tocopherols (400 to 800 IU daily).
+If you can’t find that, look for a product with mixed natural tocopherols (up to 400 IU daily).
 Avoid dl-alpha-tocopherol, the synthetic form.

 The NIH’s RDA and Adequate Intake (AI):